saravenpi/drop-game/README.md

 In order to create your twitch bot, just create another account, it will be your bot's account.
 Once you've created it, in order to get our `TWITCH_OAUTH_TOKEN` you can generate one here: [Twitch Chat OAuth Password Generator](https://twitchapps.com/tmi/).
 Then in order to get your application's `TWITCH_SECRET` and `TWITCH_CLIENT_ID`, you just have to create an application or the [Twitch Developer Portal](https://dev.twitch.tv/).

+You can then add this to your streaming software like OBS or Streamlabs as a browser source with the localhost link shown in your console when you start the script !

 Thank you!